Dal S Rhinoceros Marbella

 Puerto Banus

-Puerto Banus is a purpose-built marina district, completed in 1970, and it has operated ever since as one of the more openly expensive places on Spain’s southern coast.
-The marina holds approximately 900 berths; the boats visible at any given time include a significant proportion of superyachts, with the larger ones easily exceeding 50 metres.
-The quayside is lined with designer boutiques (Chanel, Gucci, Louis Vuitton) and restaurants with outdoor terraces facing the water.
+Puerto Banus is a purpose-built marina district completed in 1970, and it has operated ever since as one of the most unambiguously expensive places on Spain’s southern coast.
+The marina holds approximately 900 berths.
+The boats visible at any given time include a significant proportion of superyachts, some well over 50 metres.
+The quayside is lined with Chanel, Gucci, and Louis Vuitton boutiques and restaurants with outdoor terraces facing the water.

 Marbella Old Town

-The Iglesia de la Encarnacion at the edge of the old town was built on the site of a former mosque, as was standard practice after the Reconquista.
-The interior is a single Gothic nave from the 16th century.
+The Iglesia de la Encarnacion at the edge of the old town was built on the site of a former mosque, standard practice throughout the Reconquista, and the 16th-century Gothic nave retains that layered quality.
+Marbella market on Avenida del Mercado runs Tuesday and Saturday mornings and sells produce, olives, and local cheeses at market prices rather than tourist ones.

 Beaches

-From Malaga, the A-7 highway runs 60 kilometres west to Marbella.
-The journey by car takes 45-55 minutes depending on traffic.
-There is no direct train connection; the nearest railway station is in Fuengirola, from which buses connect to Marbella.
+From Malaga, the A-7 highway runs 60 kilometres west to Marbella, about 45 to 55 minutes by car.
+There is no direct train; the nearest railway is in Fuengirola, from which buses connect to Marbella.
+Within Marbella, bus M-110 connects Puerto Banus and the old town, running approximately every 30 minutes.
+A taxi from Puerto Banus to the old town costs around 8 to 12 euros.